idiap/bob/doc/TutorialsPerformance.rst

   Most of the methods availabe in this module require as input a set of 2 :py:class:`numpy.ndarray` objects that contain the scores obtained by the classification system to be evaluated, without specific order.
-The first set, refered in this manual as the **negatives** represents the impostor attacks or noise response of the classifier.
-The second set, refered as the **positives** represents the client or signal response of the classifier.
-The vectors are called this way because the procedures implemented in this module expects that the scores of **negatives** to be statistically distributed to the left of signal scores, i.e., the **positives**.
-If that is not the case, one should either invert the input to the methods or multiply all scores available by -1, in order to have then inverted.
+Most of the classes that are defined to deal with two-class problems.
+Therefore, in this setting, and throughout this manual, we have defined that the **negatives** represents the impostor attacks or false class accesses (that is when a sample of class A is given to the classifier of another class, such as class B) for of the classifier.
+The second set, refered as the **positives** represents the true class accesses or signal response of the classifier.
+The vectors are called this way because the procedures implemented in this module expects that the scores of **negatives** to be statistically distributed to the left of the signal scores (the **positives**).
+If that is not the case, one should either invert the input to the methods or multiply all scores available by -1, in order to have them inverted.

   The input to create these two vectors is generated by experiments conducted by the user and normally sits in files that may need some parsing before these vectors can be extracted.

-  While it is not possible to provide a parser for every individual file that may be generated in different experiment frameworks, we do provide a few parsers for formats we use the most.
+  While it is not possible to provide a parser for every individual file that may be generated in different experimental frameworks, we do provide a few parsers for formats we use the most.
 Please refer to the documentation of :py:mod:`bob.measure.load` for a list of formats and details.

-  In the reminder of this section we assume you have successfuly parsed and loaded your scores in two 1D float64 vectors and are ready to evaluate the performance of the classifier.
+  In the remainder of this section we assume you have successfuly parsed and loaded your scores in two 1D float64 vectors and are ready to evaluate the performance of the classifier.